 A few years back, I was hiking in the woods on a 102 degree day, like a complete idiot.
 I had hiked only a few miles when I started feeling the effects of the heat.
 My strength rapidly declined, while my breathing grew labored.
 I had plenty of water and was drinking liberally and frequently, so I would not become dehydrated.
 Nevertheless, I stopped sweating.
 So, I lay down in some pine needles where there was a little shade.
 I was still a mile from my Jeep.
 I wasn’t too worried yet, because a friend was supposed to meet me in the forest, so I’d at least be able to get some help if needed.
 Then I called that friend to ask when he’d get there.
 He said that he thought better of it because of the heat, so he decided to have lunch with another friend where the air conditioning was good.
 I was on my own.
 So, after lying there for fifteen minutes or so, I got up to walk the final mile to the Jeep.
 It was the longest mile of my life (except when I ran out of food and water mountain hiking in North Carolina and hadn’t seen any humans for eight hours, but I digress).
 After getting home, I stripped off my clothing, cranked the air conditioner up full blast, turned on the ceiling fan, and lay on the bed.
 Thanks God I had air conditioner installed by Electrician Perth specialists.
+I was grateful the ducts were cleaned timely by vipductcleaning.com/air-duct-cleaning-austin, or else I’d have had a real hitch.
 It took me about 12 hours not to feel hot anymore.
 I’ll never do that again.